ethereum/eth-wiki/infrastructure.md

 Tim Beiko has been live tweeting highlights.

 EthCatHerders have started posting summary notes.

+# forum.ethereum.org
+* who is in charge with that forum?
+It looks abandoned and also there is questionable ads of miners chasis right in the forum header.
 # ethereum.org DNS
 The `ethereum.org` domain is owned by the Ethereum Foundation.